 Day 1: Participants should plan to arrive in Tashkent (see note **, below) no later than this evening or (if using Turkish Airlines, the preferred airline for this tour) in the early hours of Day 2.
 You will be met on arrival and transferred to our group hotel.
 Night in Tashkent.

-Day 3: We’ll spend some time this morning birding in this area then set out along the fabled Silk Road to the wonderful town of Samarkand.
+Day 3: We’ll spend some time this morning birding in this area where new birds could include Cinereous and Eurasian Griffon Vultures, Booted Eagle, Oriental and European Honey Buzzards, and Hobby.
+Later we'll set out along the fabled Silk Road to the wonderful town of Samarkand.
 We should arrive in time to take in a few of the sights, such as the stunning Registan a beautiful assembly of turquoise-blue domes and towering minarets and one of the most famous sites in Central Asia.
 Night in Samarkand.

 Day 4: To the south of Samarkand lies a range of low hills where we’ll stroll along a delightful valley alive with Red-headed Buntings.
-White-throated Robins and Eastern Orphean and Upcher’s Warblers breed among the bushes, and Hume’s Short-toed Larks feed among the rocky outcrops.
-Eastern Olivaceous Warbler, Turkestan and Lesser Grey Shrikes and Eastern Rock Nuthatches also breed, along with a few pairs of European Bee-eaters, and we have another chance to find the striking Asian Paradise Flycatcher.
-We’ll look for Finsch’s Wheatear which should be feeding fledged young by now.
-Those interested in plants or butterflies will find much to occupy them, as this sun-drenched spot is alive with insects and flowers while, away in the distance, we can see the snow-capped Pamir Mountains in Tajikistan.
+White-throated Robins and Eastern Orphean and Upcher’s Warblers breed among the bushes, as do Hume's Lesser Whitethroats and Tawny Pipits while Hume’s Short-toed Larks feed among the rocky outcrops.
+Turkestan and Lesser Grey Shrikes and Eastern Rock Nuthatches also breed here, along with a few pairs of European Bee-eaters.
+Our location on a high pass means we could see some raptors, including the massive Himalayan Griffon Vulture or the smaller Booted Eagle.
+Other highlights could include Blue Rock Thrush or Pied Wheatear and we’ll also look for Finsch’s Wheatear which should be feeding fledged young by now.
+Those interested in plants or butterflies will find much to occupy them, as this sun-drenched spot is alive with insects and flowers..
 Night in Samarkand.

 Day 5: We’ll have time this morning to visit more sights of the historic city, including perhaps the most amazing of all, Shah-i-Zinda or the Street of Tombs, and the massive Bibi Khanum mosque with its attendant Alpine Swifts.
-We may also visit some pools on the outskirts of the town where we can expect to see White-crowned Penduline Tit and Water Rail.
-Later we’ll set out once more along the Silk Road to the oasis town of Bukhara.
+We will make an early morning visit to the ancient walls of the city, built as far back as the 6th century BC when it was known as Afrosiab, where we may find Eurasian Eagle Owl at its daytime roost Later we’ll set out once more along the Silk Road to the oasis town of Bukhara.
 Night in Bukhara.

 Day 6: Today we’ll venture deep into the dry Kyzyl Kum Desert to search for the handsome Pander’s Ground Jay, one of the special birds of Central Asia.
 These striking grey, black, and white birds spend much of their time running over sand dunes dotted with saxaul bushes, occasionally flying up to perch in a prominent position.
 We can also expect to see the local desert race of Little Owl, Blue-cheeked Bee-eaters, Steppe Grey Shrike, Isabelline Wheatear, and Streaked Scrub Warbler, while any small stand of trees can hold migrants, from flocks of Rose-colored Starlings and Eurasian Golden Orioles to Thrush Nightingale and Ortolan Bunting.
 Night in Bukhara.